|Riding Style||All Mountain Freestyle|

 On Snow Feel: Like all Flying V boards they are very loose and playful.
 They feel like a half step more stable than most continuous rocker boards and a half step less stable than most hybrid rocker boards.
-In harder snow it feels really loose and chattery even at slower speeds but in softer snow it’s a really fun ride.
+In harder snow, it feels really loose and chattery even at slower speeds but in softer snow, it’s a really fun ride.

 Powder: Very good for a twin with a centered stance thanks to the Flying V Hybrid Rocker profile.
 It’s got an easy float for a twin.

 Turn Initiation and Carving: Very easy and quick edge to edge.
-It’s quick and pretty fun for most turns but it just doesn’t really show up for a high speed wide radius turn or carve.
+It’s quick and pretty fun for most turns but it just doesn’t really show up for a high-speed wide radius turn or carve.

 Speed: Pretty chattery at even moderate speed.
-It’s a lot worse when the snow is hard but it’s mostly fine for moderate speeds in good soft snow.
+It’s a lot worse when the snow is hard but it’s mostly fine for moderate speeds in the good soft snow.

 Uneven Terrain: Burton just knows how to flex over bumpy snow at slower speeds and the Easy Livin is no exception.

 Edge Hold: Same edge hold that is fine in soft conditions but can get a little scary in harder snow.
 If they added more edge hold it would be a much better all condition ride.